djbpitt/collatexInstallation/collatex-installation.md

 David J. Birnbaum (<djbpitt@gmail.com>), <http://www.obdurodon.org>
 Tara Andrews (<tla@mit.edu>), <http://byzantini.st/>

-Last revised: 2015-05-25
+Last revised: 2016-10-26

 ## Overview

-This tutorial explains how to install Python, CollateX, and IPython notebook for use in our CollateX workshop at DH2015 (Sydney).
+This tutorial was originally written to explain how to install Python, CollateX, and IPython notebook for use in our CollateX workshop at DH2015 (Sydney).
+It was most recently updated for [_Code and Collation: Training Textual Scholars_](http://armacad.info/workshop-code-and-collation-training-textual-scholars-2-4-november-2016-netherlands), 2-4 November 2016, Netherlands.
 Workshop participants should install the software prior to the workshop.

 ## The short form

 If you regularly use Python and other software, here are the instructions in a nutshell:

 * Ensure Python 3, preferably the [Anaconda](http://continuum.io/downloads.html) distribution
-* `pip install --pre collatex`
+* `pip install collatex`
 * `pip install python-levenshtein` (but see the [note below for Windows](#windows-levenshtein))
 * Install Graphviz (either through a package manager such as apt-get or MacPorts, or go to <http://www.graphviz.org/Download.php> and accept the license)